Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Neal Davies (Bass-Baritone)

-Recordings include Britten's A Midsummer Night's Dream under Sir Colin Davis for Philips, Messiah and Theodora under Paul McCreesh for Deutsche Grammophon, Vivaldi cantatas and Händel's L'Allegro under Robert King for Hyperion, Henri Dutilleux songs under Yan-Pascall Tortelier for Chandos and he takes part in the Collins Classics English Song series and the Hyperion complete Schubert Edition.
+Recordings include Benjamin Britten's A Midsummer Night's Dream under Sir Colin Davis for Philips, Messiah and Theodora under Paul McCreesh for Deutsche Grammophon, Antonio Vivaldi cantatas and George Frideric Handel's L'Allegro under Robert King for Hyperion, Henri Dutilleux songs under Yan-Pascall Tortelier for Chandos and he takes part in the Collins Classics English Song series and the Hyperion complete Schubert Edition.

-Neal Davies' concert engagements have included the Philharmonia and von Dohnanyi, the Gabrieli Consort and Paul McCreesh, the Oslo Philharmonic under Jansons, the BBC Symphony under Boulez, the Royal Liverpool Philharmonic Orchestra under Altrichter, the Scottish Chamber Orchestra and Raymond Leppard, the King's Consort, the Academy of St. Martin-in-the-Fields and Neville Marriner, the Netherlands Philharmonic Orchestra and de Waart, the Orchestra of the Age of Enlightenment and Frans Brüggen and the Chamber Orchestra of Europe and Nikolaus Harnoncourt.
+Neal Davies' concert engagements have included the Philharmonia Orchestra and Christoph von Dohnányi, Gabrieli Consort and Paul McCreesh, Oslo Philharmonic Orchestra under Mariss Jansons, BBC Symphony Orchestra under Pierre Boulez, Royal Liverpool Philharmonic Orchestra under Altrichter, Scottish Chamber Orchestra and Raymond Leppard, The King's Consort, Academy of St. Martin-in-the-Fields and Neville Marriner, Netherlands Philharmonic Orchestra and Edo de Waart, Orchestra of the Age of Enlightenment and Frans Brüggen, and Chamber Orchestra of Europe and Nikolaus Harnoncourt.

-Neal Davies' recent operatic appearances have included Rameau's Platée under Nicholas McGegan (in London and at the Edinburgh Festival), Händel's Giulio Cesare under Ivor Bolton and "Figaro" in Le nozze di Figaro all for the Royal Opera, Covent Garden, his debut with English National Opera in Händel's L'Allegro and "Guglielmo" in Cosi fan tutte for Welsh National Opera.
-He has taken part in La Clemenza di Tito and Le Roi Arthus at the Edinburgh Festival, Händel's Orlando with the Gabrieli Consort, and "Leporello" in Don Giovanni for Scottish Opera.
+Neal Davies' recent operatic appearances have included Rameau's Platée under Nicholas McGegan (in London and at the Edinburgh Festival), G.F.
+Handel's Giulio Cesare under Ivor Bolton and Figaro in W.A.
+Mozart's Le nozze di Figaro all for the Royal Opera, Covent Garden, his debut with English National Opera in G.F.
+Handel's L'Allegro and Guglielmo in W.A.
+Mozart's Cosi fan tutte for Welsh National Opera.
+He has taken part in W.A.
+Mozart's La Clemenza di Tito and Le Roi Arthus at the Edinburgh Festival, G.F.
+Handel's Orlando with the Gabrieli Consort, and Leporello in W.A.
+Mozart's Don Giovanni for Scottish Opera.

-Neal Davies makes his North American debut in May 2001 as bass soloists in Bach's B Minor Mass (BWV 232) at the Detroit Symphony Orchestra with Nicholas McGegan, followed later that month by Haydn's Lord Nelson Mass and Mozart's Requiem with Les Violons du Roy and Bernard Labadie.
-In addition to his appearance with H&H, other upcoming engagements include appearances with New York's Mostly Mozart Festival in The Seasons, Messiah with the Minnesota Orchestra under Paul McCreesh, and Beethoven's Symphony No. 9 with the Cleveland Orchestra and at Carnegie Hall under von Dohnanyi.
+Neal Davies makes his North American debut in May 2001 as bass soloists in J.S.
+Bach's B Minor Mass (BWV 232) at the Detroit Symphony Orchestra with Nicholas McGegan, followed later that month by Haydn's Lord Nelson Mass and W.A.
+Mozart's Requiem with Les Violons du Roy and Bernard Labadie.
+In addition to his appearance with H&H, other upcoming engagements include appearances with New York's Mostly Mozart Festival in The Seasons, G.F.
+Handel's Messiah with the Minnesota Orchestra under Paul McCreesh, and L.v.
+Beethoven's Symphony No. 9 with the Cleveland Orchestra and at Carnegie Hall under Christoph von Dohnányi.

 Contributed by